Skip to content

 Self-signed cert install (recommended for v0.1.0)

 The v0.1.0 release is signed with a self-signed certificate.
-To load the connector without relaxing Power BI Desktop's security setting, import the public .cer shipped with the release into Windows's trusted cert stores so the signature chains to a locally-trusted root.
+To load the connector without relaxing Power BI Desktop's security setting, trust the certificate thumbprint that signed the .pqx.

 Why self-signed?